yingding/llm-train/gpt-2/README.md

 * BF16 in pytorch (Automatic Mixed Precision) https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html
 * torch compile https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html
 * Flash Attention paper: https://arxiv.org/pdf/2205.14135

+## cosine decay learning rate curve
+* cosine decay learning rate schedule with warmup https://miro.medium.com/v2/resize:fit:720/format:webp/1*BJCssPOCn4u__NoAZs392w.png
+* cosine leanring rate decay https://scorrea92.medium.com/cosine-learning-rate-decay-e8b50aa455b

+## learning with batches
+You most learning to ignore the tokens that don't come up in your training set very often.
+You are learning very simple biases.
+Every simple you put through your network, is basically telling whether to use these tokens or not.
+The gradients from every single example are actually extremely highly correlated.
+They all look roughly the same.
+Later in the optimization, once you have learned all the simple stuff.
+That is where the actual work starts.
+That is where the gradients become more decorrelated.

 ## Note:
 INT8 is used for inference, but not training.
 INT8 has a uniform spacing. we shall use float to have a better match of the normal distribution of weights during the training of neural networks.